fhiso/legacy-format/serialisation4.md

     2 ESC _OLD_EXTENSION QGGQQQGGGG

-... though that last one is redundant and NOT RECOMMENDED.
+... though that last version is needlessly redundant and verbose and is NOT RECOMMENDED.
 {/}

+{.note} We selected *tag* and not *structure type* to indicate *escape preservation* because the main motivating case (`DATE`) applies it to all of the several *structure types* that share that *tag*.

 #### Default Schema